sdeepaknarayanan/simplifying-transformers/README.md

   - ```adam_beta1``` - to set the beta1 parameter of adam.
 Example Value: ```0.9```
   - ```adam_beta2``` - to set the beta2 parameter of adam.
 Example Value: ```0.999``` for using pre-trained weights.
   - ```save_checkpoint_every``` - to indicate how often a permanent checkpoint should be written.
 Example Value: ```5``` Meaning every 5 epochs a checkpoint is stored on disk

+  The example parameters mentioned here are the default hyperparameters and we use these hyperparameters generally.
+For finetuning we use a lower learning rate of ```1e-4```

 ## Examples